 Are you ready to start investing money in the stock market?
 Are you interested in finally figuring out the answer to how does the stock market work?
-If you answered yes to any of those two questions then you need to keep on reading.

 I find that many young people want to start investing in stocks but they just don’t know where to start.
 The only information that filters down to us is what some delusional uncle has to say about getting rich quick by catching the next hot stock pick.
 We never really learn what the stock market and investing in stocks is all about.
 Stock market investing tips won’t work when you still don’t fully understand what you’re getting yourself into.